 Blue Grotto

-While you are in Capri, make sure to take a visit to the Blue Grotto.
+While you are in Capri, make sure to visit the famous Blue Grotto.
 The Blue Grotto is an impressive sea cave where the light passes through an underwater hole that illuminates the cave.
 The Blue Grotto is something you don’t want to miss when you are visiting Capri.

 11. Day Trip to Pompei